 Step 2: Buy a Book

-- Now grab a book for the detailed understanding of the data analysis topics.
+- Now grab a book for a detailed understanding of the data analysis topics.
 You will find instantly that many important data analysis topics are not covered in the video course.
 No worry.

 - The book is not finished (I know).
 It need not to be finished.